Venice biennial 2017: a crappy show with rave reviews

 The Chile Pavilion

 Artist Bernardo Oyarzun explores the theme of the current representation of the Mapuche community, a group of indigenous inhabitants of southcentral Chile and southwestern Argentina.
 Dark room features an installation of over 1,000 Mapuche kollong masks, traditionally used in ceremonies.
-Note that 40 Mapuche artisans produced these handmade masks commissioned by the artist who installed them in the pavilion.
+Note that 40 Mapuche artisans produced these handmade masks, commissioned by the artist who installed them in the pavilion.

-The Argentinean Pavilion
+The Argentine Pavilion

 Claudia Fontes, The Horse Problem